-Dogs aren’t looking to start a fight because that’s dangerous.
+Dogs aren’t looking to start a fight — that would be dangerous.
 So trying to put the food out of sight is a compromise between giving up their food and fighting for it.

 “Dogs naturally long for companionship, so he may just want to see you or be near you while he eats,” says Cornwell.

 Dogs are family members but often don’t eat with the family.
-His carrying the food to where you are could be a sign that he simply wants to be part of the family dynamic.
+Carrying the food to where you are could be a sign that your pet simply wants to be part of the family dynamic.

-You can also try paper plates — although, depending on the type of food you feed your dog, this could get messy.
+Then again, plastic bowls are pretty terrible.
+You could try paper plates instead — though, depending on the type of food you feed your dog, this could get messy.

 When in the wild, dogs or wolves would often drag remaining prey away and hide it somewhere.
 Your dog could be doing the same thing.